-Slide the earmold into your ear with a gentle, twisting movement.
+- 1. Hold the earmold between your thumb and index finger and position the sound outlet into your ear canal. - Slide the earmold into your ear with a 3. gentle, twisting movement.
 Move the earmold up and down and press gently.
-Opening and closing your mouth may assist.

-Place the hearing aid behind vour ear and ensure it is secure.
+Opening and closing your mouth may assist. - Place the hearing aid behind your ear and ensure it is secure.
 When properly inserted, your hearing aids should fit snugly and comfortably.

-NOTE: When inserting an earmold, it may help to pull your ear up and outward with the opposite hand.
+NOTE: When inserting an earmold, it may help to pull your ear up and back with the opposite hand.